astronomer/docs/astro/configure-deployment-resources.md

 :::info Alternative setup for Astro Hybrid

 This document applies only to Astro Hybrid users.
 Astro Hybrid is a version of Astro that runs in your own company's cloud.
 To see whether you're an Astro Hybrid user, open your Organization in the Cloud UI and go to **Settings** > **General**.
-Your version of Astro is listed under **Product Type**.
+Your Astro product type is listed under **Product Type**.

 To configure the scheduler on an Astro Hybrid Deployment: